 Weaknesses and Ways to Improve Pain Points

 As part of a SWOT analysis, businesses must consider and try to find ways to improve all of their weaknesses.
-It usually includes all of the internal factors that hinder their digital marketing performance and leads to constant underperforming.
+It usually includes all of the internal factors that hinder their digital marketing performance and lead to constant underperforming.
 Questions, that can navigate you through this part are:

 - Are there any pain points on your website that hinder user engagement?